How to Repair Your Online Reputation After a Mistake: It happens to the best of us: we make mistakes.

 Step 6: Examine your policies and make changes.

 What caused this problem in the first place?
 What can you do differently so it doesn’t happen again?
 For example, was it an overly opinionated blog post that made people mad?
-Maybe your new policy is to have at least three people look at each post before it’s published to ensure that it enhances your brand messages.
-Was a employee tweeting from your brand account when they meant to be tweeting from their personal account because they signed into the wrong account on their phone?
-Maybe your new policy is to get everyone on the social team a phone specifically for social updates from brand accounts.
+Maybe your new policy is to have at least three people look at each post before it’s published to ensure it enhances your brand messages.
+Was an employee tweeting from your brand account when they meant to be tweeting from their account because they signed into the wrong account on their phone?
+Maybe your new policy is to get everyone on the social team a phone for social updates from brand accounts.

 You might also like